Dr Alexander Pryor

-Dr Alex Pryor is a Palaeolithic archaeologist who joined the University of Exeter in September 2017.
-Dr Pryor’s main research focus is the application of stable isotope analysis to human and animal remains to investigate the subsistence practices that enabled our hunter-gatherer ancestors to thrive in seasonally changing environments around the globe, especially in cold northern climates.
-Topics of particular interest include the reconstruction of diet, climatic context, and the mobility patterns of humans and their prey.
-A secondary specialism is the study of charred plant remains.
-His previous research has included projects investigating Palaeolithic food storage, the Palaeolithic consumption and processing of starchy plant foods, and the reconstruction of temperature changes associated with Dansgaard-Oeschger rapid climate fluctuations of the last ice age.
-He is currently involved in research at Palaeolithic sites in central and eastern Europe.
-Prior to arriving in Exeter he studied and worked at the University of Cambridge (2003-2014) and the University of Southampton (2014-2017).
+Dr Alex Pryor is a Palaeolithic archaeologist with a specialism in isotope analysis who joined the University of Exeter in September 2017.
+Dr Pryor’s research focuses on reconstructing past mobility and subsistence practices that enabled our Palaeolithic hunter-gatherer ancestors to thrive in seasonally changing environments around the globe, but especially in cold northern climates.
+Topics of particular interest include the reconstruction of diet, climatic context to occupations, and the mobility patterns of humans and their prey.
+Dr Pryor also has additional specialisms in the study of charred plant remains (particularly related to evidence for plant foods), and the application of dental cementum thin section analysis to reconstruct age and season of death of prey.

-My research investigates how Palaeolithic hunter-gatherers adapted to seasonally changing or marginal environments through time, including aspects of subsistence, colonisation and range expansion/contraction, and questioning how groups accessed the diverse range of resources needed to live a hunter-gatherer existence.
+The expansion out of Africa of our Homo sapiens ancestors around 70,000-50,000 years ago led to rapid colonisation of northern latitudes across Eurasia.
+I am interested in reconstructing how our hunter-gatherer ancestors adapted to the harsh and strongly seasonal environments which they encountered, including aspects of subsistence, colonisation and range expansion/contraction, and questioning how groups accessed the diverse range of resources needed to live a hunter-gatherer existence.
 Specific topics of interest include:

-- The role of woolly mammoth in Palaeolithic subsistence
+- The role of the woolly mammoth in Upper Palaeolithic subsistence

 - Reconstructing the plant food component of Palaeolithic diets using charred macro-remains, especially parenchymous tissue